+\item From $X_{L8}$: $x(t) = \frac{2}{kt}$ and $x(t) = \frac{2kt+m_4}{k^2t^2+m_4 kt}$\,\,. \end{itemize} Here $m_1, m_2, m_3, \text{and}\,\, m_4$ are arbitrary integration constants.
+Except for these other Lie symmetry generators, do not produce any non-trivial solution.
+We see that some of the solutions are identical, and obtain four unique solutions.
+The different solutions are plotted in Fig. \ref{solution plot emden}.
+In this context, we should note that in articles \cite{mohanasubha2018symmetries,senthilvelan2015symmetries}, a similar Lie symmetry-based solution of type $\frac{2kt+m_4}{k^2t^2+m_4 kt}$ has been presented.
+Some authors also produced another solution of type $\frac{1}{kt+m_1}$ applying different methodologies such as the factorization method \cite{ghosh2013factorization} and the power-law ansatz \cite{biswas2019analysis}.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-In this work we calculated the variational symmetries of the modified Emden-type equation in $(2)$ corresponding to the non-standard Lagrangian $(4)$ and explicitly demonstrated that, as with symmetries of the standard Lagrangians, the Noether's symmetries of $(4)$ are also embedded in the Lie symmetries of $(2)$.
-In this context we note that $(2)$ also follows from another non-standard Lagrangian
+In this work, we calculated the variational symmetries of the modified Emden-type Eq. (\ref{modEMDENnew}) corresponding to the non-standard Lagrangian (\ref{lagEMDEN}) and explicitly demonstrated that as with symmetries of the standard Lagrangians, the Noether's symmetries of (\ref{lagEMDEN}) are also embedded in the Lie symmetries of (\ref{modEMDENnew}).
+In this context, we note that (\ref{modEMDENnew}) also follows from another non-standard Lagrangian

-It is of interest to note that the Lagrangians in $(4)$ and $(22)$ are not connected by a gauge term.
-Yet, both of them, via the Euler-Lagrangian equation, yield the same equation of motion.
+It is of interest to note that the Lagrangians in (\ref{lagEMDEN}) and (\ref{newLAG}) are not connected by a gauge term.
+Yet, both yield the same equation of motion through the Euler-Lagrangian equation.
 Such Lagrangians are called the alternative Lagrangians.
-The presence of alternative Lagrangians in a physical system has deep consequences in physical theories \cite{PREP}.
-For example, there can arise ambiguities in the association of symmetries with conservation laws.
-Moreover, the same physical system, via alternative Lagrangian descriptions, can lead to entirely different quantum mechanical systems.
-Thus it remains an interesting curiosity to compute the Noether's symmetries using $(22)$ and compare them with the results presented in this work.
+The presence of alternative Lagrangians in a physical system has deep consequences in physical theories \cite{morandi1990inverse, Talukdar2007}.
+For example, ambiguities can arise in associating symmetries with conservation laws.
+Moreover, the same physical system can lead to entirely different quantum mechanical systems via alternative Lagrangian descriptions.
+Thus it remains an interesting curiosity to compute Noether's symmetries using (\ref{newLAG}) and compare them with the results presented in this work.